Michigan State's Mel Tucker reportedly accused of sexually harassing anti-rape activist Brenda Tracy

 Per USA Today, Tracy provided six witnesses to the investigator — three of Tucker's assistants plus her assistant, therapist and attorney — while Tucker and his attorney reportedly tried to stop the investigation and twice contacted Tracy's attorney to propose a settlement agreement.

-Tracy's phone bills reportedly showed she had spoken Tucker on the phone at least 27 times, claiming they would talk about their jobs and more personal matters like families and mental health.
+Tracy's phone bills reportedly showed she had spoken to Tucker on the phone at least 27 times, claiming they would talk about their jobs and more personal matters like families and mental health.

 Tucker reportedly didn't meet with the investigator until March 22, at which point he made a number of claims that were refuted with further investigation.
 He allegedly claimed the "phone sex" call came from his home in East Lansing rather than a Florida hotel, as Tracy claimed.
-The investigator, however, obtained documents showing Tucker had been in Naples, Florida at the time of the call to attend a golf event at Michigan State's expense.
+The investigator, however, obtained documents showing Tucker had been in Naples, Florida, at the time of the call to attend a golf event at Michigan State's expense.

-He also allegedly claimed to have canceled an in-person training with Tracy on July 25, three months after the call, because his mental conditioning coach Ben Newman was implementing a new program, but the investigator reportedly obtained school records showing Newman did not hold any meetings between July 15 and 28.
+He also allegedly claimed to have canceled an in-person training with Tracy on July 25, three months after the call, because his mental conditioning coach, Ben Newman, was implementing a new program, but the investigator reportedly obtained school records showing Newman did not hold any meetings between July 15 and 28.

 Tucker's wildest claim was reportedly that he heard ESPN investigative reporter Paula Lavigne was investigating the veracity of Tracy's 1998 alleged sexual assault story, which he claimed made him question her.
 Lavigne denied she had ever worked on any such story:

-“Neither (Tracy's) organization nor Tracy is or has been the target of any investigative reporting,” Lavigne said in a statement to USA TODAY.
+“Neither [Tracy's] organization nor Tracy is or has been the target of any investigative reporting,” Lavigne said in a statement to USA Today.
 “I’m perplexed that Mel Tucker would respond to a complaint of sexual harassment by involving me or ESPN.”

-Both sides reportedly deleted their text messages with each other, with Tucker claiming he regularly deletes text messages because he gets so many and Tracy saying she panicked after a later phone call in which she alleged he said “I’ll be fine, it’s you that I am worried about.”
+Both sides reportedly deleted their text messages with each other, with Tucker claiming he regularly deletes text messages because he gets so many and Tracy saying she panicked after a later phone call in which she alleged he said, “I’ll be fine, it’s you that I am worried about.”

 Tracy reportedly said she tried to cut all ties with Tucker after that final phone call and stay quiet to protect her career, but decided to come forward months later because she felt letting such behavior go would set a bad example in her field.